 Send us an e-mail at firstname.lastname@example.org if you need assistance with submitting your UBIT payment.

 It is optional, but not required, that you file a Form 990-T if your account-held investment generates a negative return.
-As mentioned above, you can offset future earnings (and thus future UBIT) with a negative return, but only if it’s reported via Form 990-T.
+As mentioned above, you can offset future earnings (and thus future UBIT) with a negative return.
+This is only the case if you report the loss via Form 990-T.

 Navigating tax season with a self-directed plan can seem complicated at first.
 If you have specific concerns around what you may owe or need to report, we encourage you to contact a tax professional experienced in self-directed plans.